 XXVIII Roman Numerals

-XXVIII Roman Numerals can be written as numbers by combining the transformed roman numerals i.e. XXVIII = X + X + V + I + I + I = 10 + 10 + 5 + 1 + 1 + 1 = 28.
-The higher roman numerals precede the lower numerals resulting in the correct translation of XXVIII Roman Numerals.
-In this article, we will explain how to convert XXVIII Roman numerals in the correct number translation.
+XXVIII Roman Numerals can be written as numbers by writing the value of each Roman numeral, i.e., XXVIII = X + X + V + I + I + I = 10 + 10 + 5 + 1 + 1 + 1 = 28.
+The higher Roman numerals precede the lower numerals resulting in the correct translation of XXVIII Roman Numerals.
+In this article, let us learn how to convert XXVIII Roman numerals in numbers.

 - XXVIII = XX + VIII

 The numerical value of XXVIII Roman Numerals can be obtained by using any of the two methods given below.